sguox002/leetcode/leetcode-all.md

 - dfs for all paths
 - dfs with rank to detect cycles. a lot of cases can also be done via bfs, union find, backtracking.

+<<-934	Shortest Bridge    		49.2%	Medium
+shortest bridge between two island. group all positions in each set and try the distance. dfs to two groups.
+->>

+<<-959	Regions Cut By Slashes    		66.6%	Medium
+upscale 3 by 3 and do bfs/dfs.
+->>
+<<- 1706.
+Where will the ball fall
+the grid with / and \,
+upscale the grid by 3, and then use bfs or dfs to find which one to go. bfs is better (for implementation) ->>

 <<-980	Unique Paths III    		77.0%	Hard
 from start to end, 0 can go, -1 cannot go.